Ravieroy/paperless-journal/docs/LinuxStuffs/fzf.md

 ```

 ## Upgrading `fzf`
-It can be installed like other applications, using [[Package manager]] or depending upon the installation method, this [GitHub Link](https://github.com/junegunn/fzf) has proper instructions to do that.
+It can be installed like other applications, using [[Package Manager]] or depending upon the installation method, this [GitHub Link](https://github.com/junegunn/fzf) has proper instructions to do that.
 Also read how to [[Install Vim plugins]], if [[vim-plug]] is used to install fzf.

 ## Usage
 By default, `fzf` searches all files under the current directory, allows you to filter and search interactively, then prints the result to standard output. `fzf` updates the matches dynamically while we type the search terms in any order.